Patrick Fraser Tytler: Family

 Tytler first married Rachel Elisabeth Hog (sister of James Maitland Hog FRSE) on 30 March 1826 at Newliston and together they had 3 children, including Mary Stewart Fraser Tytler (1827–1887) who is buried in Grange Cemetery rather than in the family vault.
 Rachel died on 15 April 1835.

-He then married on either 12 or 22 August 1845, in Richmond, his cousin, Anastasia Bonar, daughter of Thomson Bonar (1780–1828) of Campden, Kent, by his spouse Anastasia Jessie Gascoigne, widow of Charles Gascoigne, daughter of Dr Matthew Guthrie of Halkerton.
+He then married on either 12 or 22 August 1845, in Richmond, his cousin, Anastasia Bonar, daughter of Thomson Bonar (1780–1828) of Campden, Kent, by his spouse Anastasia Jessie Gascoigne, widow of Charles Gascoigne, daughter of Matthew Guthrie of Halkerton.

 Works

 Tytler is most noted for his literary output.
 He contributed to Archibald Alison's Travels in France (1815); his first independent essays were papers in Blackwood's Magazine.
 His major work, the History of Scotland (1828–1843), covered the period between 1249 and 1603.
 A second edition was published in 1841–1843.
 The seventh volume deals with the reign of Mary, Queen of Scots after her marriage with Darnley.